mochi-hpc/mochi-doc/docs/source/thallium/03_args.rst

 .. warning::
    A common miskate consists of changing the arguments accepted by an RPC handler but forgetting to update the calls to that RPC on clients.
 This can lead to data corruptions or crashes.
-Indeed, Thallium has no way to check that the types passed by the client to the RPC call are the ones expected by the server.
+By default, Thallium has no way to check that the types passed by the client to the RPC call are the ones expected by the server.
+To debug such problems, you can compile your code with :code:`-DTHALLIUM_DEBUG_RPC_TYPES` or link it (with cmake) against the :code:`thallium_check_types` target.
+This will add the name of the type as a payload to the RPC (hence increasing the size of these payloads) and will check that the type matches upon deserialization.

 .. warning::
    Another common mistake is to use integers of different size on client and server.